Elizabeth Merriman

 At the Slade her work was shortlisted for the Barclays Young Painter award.
 She exhibited works at the Contemporary Art Society at Smiths Galleries in 1987 and at the Porl Porl Gallery in Leeds, also in 1987.
-During 1989 she showed works at the Interior Design International Exhibition at Olympia and at the East End Open Studios and at Cable Atreet Studios in London.
+During 1989 she showed works at the Interior Design International Exhibition at Olympia and at the East End Open Studios and at Cable Street Studios in London.
 The actor Toby Jones has said of her work “These paintings are both figurative and abstract, but the degree to which they are is controlled by the artist’s emotional response.
 The colours are so bold and translucent and beautifully worked.
 They can be hugely joyful or melancholic, and these deceptively simple still lifes have a very mysterious effect on me".